Art by, Gimeurcookie

 When species from outer space came, drakons didn't see it as a special deal and ended up killing and eating many ambassadors until they were forced to stop their murders and join the intergalactic community.

-The 3-eyed drakon: also know as the fancy drakon, is the one outlined here and is by far the most common drakon; about 95% of all drakons are 3-eyed drakons.
+The 3-eyed drakon: Known as the fancy drakon, is the one outlined here and is by far the most common drakon; about 95% of all drakons are 3-eyed drakons.

 Enlightened Drakons: Drakons will extremely rarely get a mutation that will cause them to become Enlightened or Malevolent drakons.
 Enlightened drakons are extremely powerful and can lift land using their minds with ease.
 Most of them will become colossal snake-like creatures, but rarely they will just become larger versions of themselves.
 The ones who become colossal snakes have cities built upon their backs.
 The ones who do not are tossed to the ground to join the Malevolent drakons, as they are seen as useless to the population.